EyalMoussafir/binomial_heap/README.md

 - **Find Minimum**
   `find_min()`
-  Return the node with the smallest key, or `None` if the heap is empty.
+  Return the node with the smallest key, or `null` if the heap is empty.

 - **Delete Minimum**
   `delete_min()`